Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-A. A temporary restraining order shall be granted without notice when all of the following occur:
+A. A temporary restraining order shall be granted without notice from the court when all of the following occur:

 (1) It clearly appears from specific facts shown by a verified petition, by supporting affidavit, or by affirmation as provided in Article 3603.1(C)(3) that immediate and irreparable injury, loss, or damage will result to the applicant before the adverse party or his attorney can be heard in opposition.

-(2) The applicant's attorney certifies to the court in writing the efforts which have been made to give the notice or the reasons supporting his claim that notice should not be required.
+(2) The applicant's attorney certifies to the court in writing the efforts that have been made to give notice or the reasons supporting the applicant's claim that notice should not be required.

 B. The verification or the affidavit may be made by the plaintiff, or by his counsel, or by his agent.